 I had taken a poisonous viper from the zoo and brought it home.
 It was darting around, hiding under the bed, then the dresser.
 It bit me once and did not inject enough venom to hurt.
 But it was sure to bite again and harm me or someone else if I didn’t figure out what to do about it.

 That dream was easy to interpret when I awoke.
 Over the previous several days, I had been engaged in an online debate with a local newspaper columnist, who continually deployed common but venomous debate techniques.
 I don’t usually participate in such arguments, but I wanted to study his technique and experiment with ways to respond.
 So I stayed in the discussion as it alternately flamed and simmered.

-My experience with this columnist, whom I’ll call Dogberry, revealed no sure-fire technique for restoring civil discourse, but it gave me some ideas about how to talk with our less-than-constructive fellow citizens.
+My experience with this columnist, whom I’ll call Dogberry, gave me some ideas about how to talk with our less-than-constructive fellow citizens.

-My first marriage taught me more than I ever hoped to learn about domestic abuse, particularly the verbal and emotional kind.
+My first marriage taught me more than I ever hoped to learn about verbal and emotional abuse.
 Dogberry’s words—mere pixels on my monitor—could not be considered abuse, but made me realize that some methods for dealing with abuse might also be useful in dealing with toxic debate.

 The nature of toxic debate

-Benign conversation typically has two intended functions: 1) to exchange information or 2) to share ideas.
+When conversation is constructive and intelligent, it typically has two intended functions: either to exchange information or to share ideas.
 For example, a conversation in my current marriage might go like this: